-Programs shall have a policy that describes when a participant would be exited from the RRH program in the event the participant is no longer able to be found (during the housing search phase).
-The policy must clearly state the timeframe (for example, after 60 days) and what documentation is required to document attempts by the Case Manager to locate the participant.
+Programs shall have a policy that describes when a participant would be exited from the RRH program in the event the participant is no longer able to be found (during the housing search phase) which aligns with current HMIS Data Standards.
+The policy must clearly state the timeframe (for example, after 60 days) and what documentation is required to document attempts by the Case Manager to locate the participant prior to considered them no longer participating in the RRH program.
 The participant may not be exited from the project due to unit refusal.
 However, if participants refuse to engage in the application process or declines an excessive number of units, program staff should meet with the participant to better understand their needs and explain program limitations, as well as participant's responsibility.
 A participant may decline to participate in the RRH program at any point in the process.